-Just as a particle model requires fundamental particles so a processing model requires a basic network command.
-The set of operations a processor can do is its command set, e.g. a processor designed for simple arithmetic might have “add one”, “subtract one” and “add zero” as basic commands.
-A computer has a bigger command set but the idea is the same.
-As computing began using databases and networks new commands were added, giving complex instruction set computing (CISC) until it was discovered that reduced instruction set computing (RISC) is more efficient.
+A particle model has fundamental particles but a processing model needs a fundamental process.
+In our computing, every processor has a command set, so an arithmetic processor might have “add one”, “subtract one” and “add zero” as core commands.
+Most computers have more commands but the basic idea is the same.
+As computing expanded to databases and networks, new commands were added, giving complex instruction set computing (CISC), until it was discovered that reduced instruction set computing (RISC) is more efficient.

 The proposed command set for the quantum network is the ultimate RISC design of one command: